siddique6789/About-Me/README.md

-- 👋 Hi, I’m @siddique6789
+- 👋 Hi, I’m Siddique

-- 👀 I’m interested in Java full stack

-- 🌱 Presently, I am engaged in a Java Developer role with KodNest.
+- A Full Stack Developer looking for innovative projects to contibute and learn.

 - 📫 Reach me @ abusiddi6789@gmail.com